hmrc/vat-service-guide/old/process-steps.html.md

 This is the only POST endpoint.
 The data items required are the same as the current 9 Box return.
 The period key that is relevant to the obligation needs to be provided as part of the return.

-HMRC also requires software to show their customers a declaration that they must confirm before the return is sent to HMRC, confirmation that this has been done is reflected by the “finalised” boolean being “true”.
+HMRC also requires software to show their businesses or agents a declaration that they must confirm before the return is sent to HMRC, confirmation that this has been done is reflected by the “finalised” boolean being “true”.
 The return will not be accepted without this.

  > **Declaration text**